ripple/ripple-rest/docs/RTS.md

   ```

-5. `ripple-lib` checks the database to ensure that the `src_address` has not already submitted a transaction with the same `payment_id`.
+5. `ripple-lib` checks the database to ensure that the `source_address` has not already submitted a transaction with the same `payment_id`.
 If this is a previously unsubmitted transaction, `ripple-lib` signs the `Transaction` and saves its details to the persistent database using the `saveTransaction` function

 6. `saveTransaction` is called with the following information: